contensis/contensis.github.io/api/delivery-api/accessing-entries/entry-search.md

 # Search

-A Query tree structure, along with order and paging specifiers, allows a search to be performed against indexed documents held in ElasticSearch.
+A query tree structure, along with order and paging specifiers, allows a search to be performed against indexed documents held in ElasticSearch.
 The query API allows any required sub-query structure to be defined and a comprehensive selection of Operators enable individual field level evaluation.

 ## Queries